Normal anatomy of the Hip joint

 Hip Dislocation

-Snapping hip may be caused by snapping of the sewers tendon over the front of the femoral head (coxa saltans interna) or of the iliotibial band (ITB) over the outside of the femur (coxa saltans externa).
+Snapping hip may be caused by snapping of the Psoas Tendon over the front of the femoral head (coxa saltans interna) or of the iliotibial band (ITB) over the outside of the femur (coxa saltans externa).
 Snapping hip is initially managed conservatively with physiotherapy, stretching exercises, and injections of cortisone.
 Surgery is recommended when the pain of snapping becomes severe and limiting.
 This is generally done arthroscopically via a keyhole approach.

 Snapping Hip